kywoj/kywoj.github.io/_pages/about.md

 I became much more invested and interested in how people used my words to perform tasks or reach their goals after doing some informal usability testing in a documentation course, so I enrolled in the University of Michigan's School of Information to study research and design.

 **I graduated with my Master of Science degree from the University of Michigan in 2019.
-I’m currently based in Providence, Rhode Island, working as a UX Researcher & Strategist at Merck.
+I’m currently based in Providence, Rhode Island, working as a UX Researcher at Merck.
 Previously, I was a Senior UX Researcher at CVS Health.**

 Reach me at kywoj [at] umich.edu.